SaraFreitas02/javascript-pratice/README.md

 # JavaScript Practice
-This repository contains various code snippets created as a means of practicing JavaScript, all compiled into a single HTML file.
+This repository contains various simple beginner-level code snippets created as a means of practicing JavaScript, all compiled into a single HTML file.

 ## Table of Contents
 - [Goal](#goal)